About Faster Than Normal

-Every person and company on this platform follows a proprietary three-part Playbook format.
-We don't summarize books chapter by chapter.
-We synthesize across multiple sources into a structure designed for operators:
+Every person and company in the library follows a three-part Playbook format I developed — not chapter-by-chapter summaries, but synthesis across multiple sources into a structure built for operators:

 Part I: The Story